mrdoogees/enterprise-webapp-development/README.md

 # Enterprise web app development

-- log files :
+### log files :

-Roration log
+How many log files are keeped ?

+Define the max size of a log file

+Provide a way (file collector) to retrieve log files from production server

-- type of connection
+### type of connection

-backdoor :
+#### backdoor :
 activated in dev/uat/int environment only user needs to type login and password to connect

-automatic :
+#### automatic :
 activated in staging and production environment only

-- retrieve log files in prod server

-- type of accesses
+### type of accesses
-read only
-administrator
-moa
-clients

--
+read only : necessary from production team to test the accessibilty of the application administrator : read/write/execute moa : accesses most of the functionnality of the application clients : restricted access